-The staff of Counseling Services is made up of the Director, one full-time counselor, two part-time counselors, a consulting psychiatrist, an Office Manager, and a graduate level trainee.
-Professional specialties vary by staff member, but all clinicians have appropriate training and state licensure, and interns are supervised by full-time staff.
+The staff of Counseling Services is made up of the Director, two full-time counselors, one part-time counselor, a consulting psychiatrist, and an Office Manager.
+Professional specialties vary by staff member, but all clinicians have appropriate training and state licensure.

 I want to talk with a counselor, but I don't want anyone to know.
 Is my business kept confidential?

 All visits to Counseling Services and conversations with staff are considered confidential unless you have specifically given your consent for us to share information with a particular person.
 State law and professional ethics protect your privacy as a client, however there are exceptions to this.
 In general, all contacts are confidential unless we determine that you are at risk of hurting yourself or another, you inform us of child abuse or elder abuse, or under rare circumstance, if a court of law orders that we provide certain information.
 Please visit our Confidentiality page for more information on this topic.